Choosing a college in the United States is no easy decision, not least because there are so many types of universities, colleges and schools.

 Best public universities in the United States

-Liberal arts schools are private, not-for-profit colleges, and they generally charge the same tuition fees for in-state and out-of-state students, unlike public universities.
-At the top end, the annual tuition charge for an undergraduate degree at a liberal arts college is just under $50,000.
+Liberal arts schools are private, not-for-profit colleges and generally charge the same tuition fees for in-state and out-of-state students, unlike public universities.
+At the top end, annual tuition for an undergraduate degree at a liberal arts college is just under $50,000.

 The best liberal arts colleges can be found across the United States, with clusters in Massachusetts, California and Pennsylvania.
-Find the top 100 liberal arts colleges below, based on the Wall Street Journal/Times Higher Education College Rankings 2018.
+Find the top 100 liberal arts colleges below (ranking is calculated according to the Wall Street Journal/Times Higher Education US College Rankings 2019).

-Top 5 liberal arts colleges in the United States
+Top five liberal arts colleges in the United States

 The small academic community at Williams College in Massachusetts is close-knit, consisting of about 2,000 undergraduate students.